-Over a century ago, April 24th 1916, Ernest Shackleton and five of his expedition members set off on an epic 1,500 km voyage across the wild southern Atlantic Ocean in the small lifeboat James Caird.
+Over a century ago, April 24th 1916, Ernest Shackleton and five of his expedition members set off on an epic 1,500 km voyage across the wild Southern Ocean in the small lifeboat James Caird.
 In a truly daring rescue effort, they sailed from Elephant Island in the South Shetland Islands to South Georgia.
 Their goal was to get help for the remaining members of the Imperial Trans-Antarctic Expedition still stranded on Elephant Island.
 The successful voyage is regarded as one of the greatest small-boat journeys ever undertaken.

 The Imperial Trans-Antarctic Expedition

 In August of 1914 the Endurance, led by Irish-born explorer Sir Ernest Shackleton, sailed out from Plymouth beginning the now legendary voyage to the Antarctic.
-The expedition that followed stayed true to the ship’s name becoming a grueling feat of endurance and survival.
+The expedition that followed stayed true to the ship’s name becoming a gruelling feat of endurance and survival.

 This was Shackleton’s third visit to the polar region.
 Having been pipped at the post in 1911 by rival explorer Norwegian Roald Amundsen to be the first to reach the South Pole, Shackleton now planned a new adventure to cross the Antarctic from sea to sea via the pole in what became known as the Imperial Trans-Antarctic Expedition.

 Shackleton’s team was filled with brave souls, perhaps most notably Kerryman Tom Crean who had served on Shackleton two previous Antarctic expeditions, the Discovery and the Terra Nova.
 Crean was an integral part of the team, known for his humour and bravery.
-On the earlier Terra Nova expedition Crean had distinguished himself saving the life of a fellow crew member in an act of selfless bravery for which he was awarded the Albert Medal for Conspicuous Bravery.
+On the earlier Terra Nova expedition, Crean had distinguished himself saving the life of a fellow crew member in an act of selfless bravery for which he was awarded the Albert Medal for Conspicuous Bravery.

-The journey began on the 8th of August 1914 when The Endurance set sail from Plymouth, England travelling towards the Grytviken whaling station on the island of South Georgia in the South Atlantic, roughly 2,000 kilometers (1,200 miles) due east of the bottom tip of Argentina.
+The journey began on the 8th of August 1914 when The Endurance set sail from Plymouth, England travelling towards the Grytviken whaling station on the island of South Georgia in the South Atlantic, roughly 2,000 kilometres (1,200 miles) due east of the bottom tip of Argentina.

 From here on the 5th of December, southern hemisphere mid-summer, the expedition properly began.
-They left the whaling station continuing south toward the Weddel sea.
+They left the whaling station continuing south toward the Weddel Sea.
 The trip, smooth sailing to this point, was to quickly become a feat of true endurance.

 Only a few weeks into the voyage the Endurance entered thick Antarctic pack ice.
 The ship soon became stuck.
 For nine months the Endurance was trapped in the ice, slowly drifting off course, eventually being crushed under the weight of the encroaching ice.

 They travelled on foot north in the hopes of finding a place where passing ships would be most likely to see them.
 The journey was hampered by tough conditions and so they halted and set up what would be called ‘Camp Patience’.
-Then, when the ice floe has drifted further north, with three salvaged lifeboats, the entire crew set out on a gruelling 7 day voyage to the relative safety of Elephant Island.
+Then, when the ice floe has drifted further north, with three salvaged lifeboats, the entire crew set out on a gruelling 7-day voyage to the relative safety of Elephant Island.

 It was from here that Shackleton would make one last desperate effort to sail for help.
 He chose five men and the most seaworthy of the three lifeboats, the James Caird, to go with him and find help.
 This was their last hope.